Clar's rule: Examples

-In the following, Clar's rule is applied to three different cases.

 The resonance structures of phenanthrene

-According to the rules exposed above, the phenanthrene molecule admits two different resonance structures: one of them presents a single circle in the center of the molecule, with each of the two adjacent rings having two double bonds; the other one has the two peripheral rings each with one circle, and the central ring with one double bond.
+According to the rules expressed above, the phenanthrene molecule allows two different resonance structures: one of them presents a single circle in the center of the molecule, with each of the two adjacent rings having two double bonds; the other one has the two peripheral rings each with one circle, and the central ring with one double bond.
 According to Clar's rule, this last resonance structure gives the most important contribution to the determination of the properties of phenanthrene.

 The migrating π-sextet of anthracene

-The anthracene molecule admits three resonance structures, each with a circle in one ring and two sets of double bonds in the other two.
-Following the rule at point 4 exposed above, anthracene is better described by a superposition of these three equivalent structures, and an arrow is drawn to indicate the presence of a migrating π-sextet.
+The anthracene molecule allows three resonance structures, each with a circle in one ring and two sets of double bonds in the other two.
+Following rule 4 above, anthracene is better described by a superposition of these three equivalent structures, and an arrow is drawn to indicate the presence of a migrating π-sextet.
 Following the same line of reasoning, one can find migrating π-sextets in other molecules of the acene series, such as tetracene, pentacene, and hexacene.

 The role of angular rings

 Fusing angular rings around a benzene moiety leads to an increase in stability.
-The Clar structure of anthracene, for instance, has only one π-sextet, but moving one ring into the angular position phenanthrene is obtained, the Clar structure of which carries two circles instead of one – notice that this molecule can be thought of as a benzene moiety with two fused rings; a third ring can be fused to obtain triphenylene, with three aromatic π-sextets in its Clar structure.
+The Clar structure of anthracene, for instance, has only one π-sextet but, by moving one ring into the angular position, phenanthrene is obtained, the Clar structure of which carries two circles instead of one.
+Phenanthrene can be thought of as a benzene moiety with two fused rings; a third ring can be fused to obtain triphenylene, with three aromatic π-sextets in its Clar structure.
 The chemical stability of these molecules is greatly influenced by the degree of aromaticity of their Clar structures.
 As a result, while anthracene reacts with maleic acid, phenanthrene does not, and triphenylene is the most stable species of these three.